Venice for Visitors logo

 3. Validate your ticket.

-At every ACTV stop, you'll see a white electronic ticket reader near the entrance to the floating boat platform.
-Hold your ticket or pass up to the ticket reader, and listen for the beep or wait for the green light to flash.
+At every ACTV stop, you'll see an electronic ticket reader near the entrance to the floating boat platform.
+Hold your ticket or pass against the ticket reader and wait approximately 1.5 seconds for a green light to flash.
+This is important, since travel without a validated ticket can lead to a 60-euro fine.

 At an increasing number of boat stops, you'll also encounter gates or turnstiles that are locked until you've swiped your ticket.